 - Do assignments, even if the bare minimum.
 It isn’t that hard to race through an assignment and do C/C- quality work if you have some brain floatin’ around in there.
 What is hard is trying to complain your grades up more than one or two percentage points at the end in their office.
 Doable yes, but much harder than just getting consistent sub-par work in for those grades you would end up begging for.

 - The king of assignments, projects can really put your grades below sea level, or C level, lol, if you don’t properly brace yourself.
 Make sure to either get into a good group and work with them or commit the epitome of all sleaze things and try being part of a group where you can get away with not showing up and get your name on it.
-I’ve only been unlucky in college once with a bad group member not showing up and expecting credit, and I would seriously recommend you not be that person.
+I’ve only been unlucky in college once with a bad group member not showing up and expecting credit, so I would seriously recommend you not be that person.

 Best of luck on the slide.